 My guest today, Ally, went on my affiliate, Active Adventures 8 day Utah’s Mighty 5 hiking tour.
 She gets picked up in St. George, Utah and then gets a fully guided, virtually all inclusive inn-based hiking adventure through Canyonlands, Arches, Capital Reef, Bryce Canyon and Zion National Park, plus gets time to explore the happening town of Moab.

-Email me to get a special discount code (I’m not allowed to publish it) on your next Active Adventure’s vacation.
+Email me to get a special $100 OFF Active Adventures Promo Code for your next Active Adventure’s vacation.
 Plus, at no additional cost to you, you will be helping to support this website and podcast, and helping to keep it ad free.
 Thanks!
 Kit

 Active Adventures offers Bucket List adventure holidays in their native New Zealand, North, South and Central America and Europe.